nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 3.4.3.
 Editing a Card : `editCard`

-You realised you made some mistakes after creating a card.
-Worry not, as you can easily edit any existing card with this command!
+If you made mistakes while creating a card, no problem!
+You can easily edit any existing card using this command.

 Format: `editCard INDEX [q\QUESTION] [a\ANSWER] [t\TAG]`